Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The 2/3 kilometer walk along the Camiño do Cadivas, though paved, is pleasant and quiet and very rural for being so close to Pontedeume

-Then you come to a wider street, shown below, and cross over it, to stay right and walk onto the lane instead.
+Then you come to a wider street, the AC-141, shown below, and cross over it, to stay right and walk onto the lane instead.
 You are now entering the next town of Cabañas on day two of the English Way.
 Almost there!

 Stay Right Onto Lane, Entering Cabañas on day two of the English WayStay Right Onto Lane, Entering Cabañas